 Working with the breath in order to strengthen the letting go quality of the exhale can be a wonderful way to release what no longer serves us in our body , heart and mind.
 Take a few minutes every day to consciously find the breath and gently focus on and elongate the exhale.
 During this practice set the intention to release thoughts and emotions that feel stuck or worn out.
 Acknowledge them, give them thanks, and let them go.
 Additionally, during your yoga asana (posture) practice you can place emphasis on the exhale to release unwanted tension and find greater foundation in your postures.

 Yoga Nidra is a deep practice of surrender.
 Usually translated as "yogic sleep", Yoga Nidra is a process in which you allow the conscious mind to rest in boundless awareness.
 Through placing your attention on felt sensations in the body in a systematic way we begin to open doorways of release that create great healing and rest.

 Above and beyond the healing potential of Yoga Nidra you can also recognize your bodies desire for just plain sleep.
 Many of us are overworked and over tired - we live in a busy world and sometimes shutting off and caring for yourself through sleep is just what the doctor ordered!

 When beginning the practice of Yoga Nidra it can be helpful to have the practice guided by a teacher.
 There are many resources for more information online.
-If this is a practice that interests you check out one of my teachers sites: http://www.irest.us/.
+If this is a practice that interests you check out a yoga nidra practice I have here or one of my teachers sites: http://www.irest.us/.

 "Only to the extent that we expose ourselves over and over to annihilation can that which is indestructible be found in us" - Pema Chodron